ABOUT THE EPC

 The local church is the primary building block in the EPC.
 We believe ministry and mission begins with the local church.
 As Presbyterians, our churches intentionally connect and engage together on a regional basis.
 We believe that we can better fulfill the mission of God by supporting, helping, and being accountable to each other.
 Finally, we are committed to an overarching authority called the General Assembly that meets annually and assigns responsibilities to committees, ministries, and dedicated staff to serve the needs of the local church.
 The ongoing work of the EPC is carried out by the Office of the General Assembly and staff of each ministry.

-The General Assembly is our annual June event where EPC leaders—teaching elders and ruling elders—and guests gather to worship, get refreshed and equipped, connect with each other, and decide on actions and issues for the whole EPC.
-Our 2017 General Assembly will be held at Fair Oaks Presbyterian Church in Sacramento, California.
+The General Assembly / Gospel Priorities Summit is our annual June event where EPC leaders—Teaching Elders and Ruling Elders—and guests gather to worship, get refreshed and equipped, connect with each other, and decide on actions and issues for the whole EPC.
+Our 2023 GA / GPS will be held at Cherry Hills Community Church in suburban Denver, Colorado.
 The ongoing work of the General Assembly is overseen by Permanent Committees and carried out by the Office of the General Assembly and staff of each ministry.